TobiStacks/Dragon/README.md

 # **ABOUT**

-this site was created for the purposes of getting familiarized with site hosting and deployment, as well as back end development of websites using Django and specifically the Wagtail CMS.
-It is modeled as a dummy site and and more so used to showcase an implementation of CSS, Django HTML and Python with Wagtail.
-Everything from the design, to the streamfields and caching has been manually coded.
+this site was created for the purposes of getting familiarized with site hosting and deployment, as well as back-end development of websites using Django and specifically the Wagtail CMS.
+It is modeled as a dummy site and more so used to showcase an implementation of CSS, Django HTML and Python with Wagtail.
+Everything from the design to the streamfields and caching is manually coded using the Wagtail framework!

 # **HOW TO VIEW**
 * Clone the repo into your home folder